OML-Team/open-metric-learning/pipelines/README.md

 For example, if you want to train your feature extractor with your own implementation of `Dataset`, you need to copy & modify [extractor_training_pipeline](https://open-metric-learning.readthedocs.io/en/latest/contents/lightning.html#extractor-training-pipeline).
-To find an entrypoint function for other pipelines simply check what is used inside `train_*.py`.
+To find an entrypoint function for other pipelines simply check what is used inside the desired `*.py` file.